krolow/queue-run/docs/XML.md

 # Generating XML

 Yes, we support XML because XML will outlive us all.
-There are some use cases: feed readers (Atom and RSS), Sitemap for search engines, etc.

-You can use JSX to generate XML documents.
-Don't forget file extension should be "jsx" or "tsx".
+There are some use cases: feed readers (Atom and RSS), Sitemap for search engines, etc.  You can use JSX to generate XML documents.

 ```tsx title=api/items/feed.tsx
 import { url } from "queue-run";